HL7/FHIRPath/spec/fluentpath.md

 In all other cases, the function will return an empty collection.

 ### 5.6 String manipulation
 The functions in this section operate on collections with a single item.
-If there is more than one item, or an incompatible item, the evaluation of the expression will end and signal an error to the calling environment.
+If there is more than one item, or an item that is not a string, the evaluation of the expression will end and signal an error to the calling environment.

+#### indexOf(substring : string) : integer
+If the input collection contains a single item of type string, will return the 0-based index of the first position this substring is found in the input string, or -1 if it is not found.
+If the `substring` is an empty string, the function returns 0.

 #### substring(start : integer [, length : integer]) : string
 If the input collection contains a single item of type string, it returns a collection with the part of the string starting at position `start` (zero-based).
 If `length` is given, will return at most `length` number of characters from the input string.